 NOTE: Dedicated low NOx models MUST be installed in California Air Quality Management Districts where a Low NOx rule exists.

-These models meet certain California air managment districts maximum oxides of nitrogen (NOx) emissions requirements of 14 nanograms/joule or less as shipped from the factory.
+These models meet the California maximum oxides of nitrogen (NOx) emissions requirements of 40 nanograms/joule or less as shipped from the factory.

 NOTE: Low NOx requirements apply only to natural gas installations.